Logos Blockchain

-Nomos is the blockchain layer of the Logos technology stack, providing a privacy-preserving and censorship-resistant framework for decentralized network states.
+Logos blockchain is a component of the Logos technology stack, providing a privacy-preserving and censorship-resistant framework for decentralized network states.

-This monorepo serves as a unified codebase for the Nomos ecosystem, housing all core components, services, and tools necessary for running and interacting with the Nomos blockchain.
+This monorepo serves as a unified codebase for the Logos blockchain ecosystem, housing all core components, services, and tools necessary for running and interacting with the Logos blockchain.
 Key features include:

 - Consensus mechanisms for secure and scalable network agreement